-During FY 2019, Advocacy also continued to provide the Administration with counsel subsequent to Executive Order 13771 (Reducing Regulation and Controlling Regulatory Costs; January 30, 2017) and Executive Order 13777 (Enforcing the Regulatory Reform Agenda; February 24, 2017) which require Federal agencies to take more aggressive steps to alleviate unnecessary regulatory burdens.
-These steps include the establishment of a Regulatory Reform Task Force in each agency to identify regulations that eliminate jobs or inhibit job creation; are outdated, unnecessary, or ineffective; impose costs that exceed benefits; interfere with regulatory reform initiatives and policies; or that rely on questionable data, information or methods.
-The Task Force must report to its agency head progress made towards identifying regulations for repeal, replacement or modification, and agencies must incorporate into their annual performance plans indicators that measure progress towards these goals.
+During FY 2020, Advocacy continued to provide OMB and regulatory agencies counsel on the regulatory burden incurred by small businesses and opportunities to alleviate that burden.
+These efforts included the establishment of a Regulatory Reform Task Force in each agency to identify regulations that eliminated jobs or inhibited job creation; were outdated, unnecessary, or ineffective; imposed costs that exceeded benefits; interfered with regulatory reform initiatives and policies; or that relied on questionable data, information or methods.
+The Task Force reported to its agency head progress made towards identifying regulations for repeal, replacement or modification, and agencies incorporated into their annual performance plans indicators that measure progress towards these goals.